 When I went into the master bathroom to take a shower I noticed a small cabinet that looked more like a wine cooler.
 My buddy sensed my sensed my confusion and explained it was a cabinet styled towel warmer and the clean ones I needed can be found inside once I exited the shower.

 Despite the presence of a small heating pipe within the bathroom itself, I felt the chill cold weather hit me as I stepped out of the bathtub.
-Towel warmers come in different designs and types, but a more specific definition is appropriate for the device before we get to the reviews of some of the best brand.
+Towel warmers come in different designs and types, but a more specific definition is appropriate for the device.

 How Can a Towel Warmer be defined?